atiladefreitas/dooing/README.md

 })
 ```

-All colors are ordinary highlight groups linked to sensible defaults, so a colorscheme
+All colours are ordinary highlight groups linked to sensible defaults, so a colorscheme
 or your own config can override any of them:

 ```lua